learndataengineering/learndataengineering.guide/_docs/sql.md

 SELECT * FROM <database_name>.<table_name>
 ```

-It offers a simple interface to intract with data stored in a database without having to write lengthy programs.
+It offers a simple interface to interact with data stored in a database without having to write lengthy programs.
 This has served wide veriety of data personnel from various backgrounds well over four decades.

 ### Why Data Engineers Need SQL?